Skip to main content

 If n = m, the shorter form [n] may be used.
 The bound [0..*] may be abbreviated as [].
 If the multiplicity constraint is omitted, the bound [0..1] is assumed.

 In the following model, the node v1 satisfies all multiplicity constraints of outgoingTransition.
 The node v2 violates the lower bound constraint, while v3 violates the upper bound constraint.
-All Transition instances satisfy the multiplicity constrains associated with source.
+All Transition instances satisfy the multiplicity constraints associated with source.

 class Vertex {